borkshop/js/jspit/stream.md

 ## WIP

 ## Done

+- improved the domgeon inspector to support click-to-pin with details

+# Week Ending 2020-10-31

 Dialed beck the level of tooling artifice:
 - mostly switching away from directly written TypeScript, to ts-check annotated